vippsas/vipps-login-api/vipps-login-api.md

 ### Automatic return from Vipps app

-When enabled this flow will automatically take the user back to a browser when they accept the login in the Vipps app.
-It is not suitable for every scenario please see [the detailed description](#automatic-return-from-vipps-app-requires-the-merchant-to-handle-user-session-cross-browsers) and be aware of the security implications mentioned there.
+When enabled, this flow will automatically take the user back to a browser when they accept the login in the Vipps app.
+It is not suitable for every scenario.
+Please see [the detailed description](#automatic-return-from-vipps-app-requires-the-merchant-to-handle-user-session-cross-browsers) and be aware of the security implications mentioned there.

 This flow can be enabled per login by adding the parameter `requested_flow=automatic_return_from_vipps_app` to the [Authorize](#oauth-20-authorize) request.